When God Claps Back at the World's Biggest Bully — Modern Paraphrase | nocap.bible

 "She despises you, she scorns you — the virgin daughter of Zion.
 She wags her head behind you — the daughter of Jerusalem."

-(Quick context: God is personifying Jerusalem as a young woman who isn't even scared of Sennacherib.
+(Quick context: God is personifying as a young woman who isn't even scared of Sennacherib.
 She's looking at the world's greatest military power and laughing.)

 "Who have you mocked and reviled?
 Against whom did you raise your voice and lift your eyes?
 Against the Holy One of Israel.